peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

         int arrayLength,
         params PeterO.Cbor.CBORTypeFilter[] elements);

-Copies this filter and includes CBOR arrays with an exact length to the ew filter.
+Copies this filter and includes CBOR arrays with an exact length to the new filter.

 <b>Parameters:</b>

  * <i>arrayLength</i>: The desired maximum length of an array.

- * <i>elements</i>: An array containing the allowed types for each element in the array. here must be at least as many elements here as given in the arrayLength arameter.
+ * <i>elements</i>: An array containing the allowed types for each element in the array.
+There must be at least as many elements here as given in the arrayLength parameter.

 <b>Return Value:</b>